Pinggy-io/normalize-email/README.md

 This project is licensed under the MIT License.

 ### Contact
-For questions or feedback, please contact us at contact@pinggy.io
+For questions or feedback open an issue, or, please contact us at contact@pinggy.io